kadetr/FlyNetSim/README.md

       organization={ACM}
   }
 ```
-This code was tested on an Ubuntu 16.04 system.
-For network simulator, ns-3.27 is used; so the dependent packages need to be installed as mentioned in ns-3 wiki page.
+This code was tested on an Ubuntu 16.04 and Ubuntu 18.04 system.
+For network simulator, ns-3.27 or ns-3.29 is used; so the dependent packages need to be installed as mentioned in ns-3 wiki page.
 For ubuntu/debian platform, the specific packages can be found at: https://www.nsnam.org/wiki/Installation#Ubuntu.2FDebian.2FMint .
 The basic packages needed are : Python2.7, pip, python-dev, gcc.

 ### Installation